Part 2: Understanding the FCA's Social Media Promotion Guidelines

 Affiliate Oversight: Don't Be A Passive Participant

+In the era of influencer marketing, affiliate programs have become a go-to tactic for many firms looking to extend their reach.
+But this partnership approach comes with its own compliance responsibilities.
 Firms must take a "proactive responsibility" for how their affiliate marketers communicate financial promotions.
 If your affiliates are sharing promotions without your oversight or approval, you could potentially be held liable for any non-compliance.

 As such, you'll want to implement robust monitoring processes to ensure your affiliate cohort remains in line with all relevant rules.
 It's even suggested to cap the number of affiliate partnerships to ensure adequate oversight remains feasible.

+When it comes to affiliates, taking a hands-off approach is simply not an option.
 Stay tuned for the next part of this series, and keep up to date with all adclear.ai and marketing regulation news.
 If you are unsure if your marketing content passes the new FCA regulations – please reach out at contact@adclear.ai.

-Great Portland Street, First Floor
+85 Great Portland Street Great Portland Street, First Floor London W1W 7LT